happymalyo/3d-immersive-scroll/README.md

 ## Getting Started

-To get started with ScrollSphere, follow these steps:
+To get started with Immersive scroll, follow these steps:

 1. **Clone the Repository**